MrPhil/Tanks-of-Freedom/PORT-TO-GODOT-3-LOG.md

 # Porting Log

+## May 21, 2019 - MrPhil
+- Sadly, I probably will not go any further.
+I've run into some problems with the file handling system.
+The documentation is missing some information and the debugging enviroment is making it really hard to unravel what is going on.
+This is the kind of thing that drives me away from "game engines."
+I'm too much of a grey beard when it comes to debugging.
+I just find it too painful to do when my normal methods and tools aren't available.

 ## May 13, 2019 - MrPhil
 1. I reorder the log so the newest post is at the top and the first post is at the bottom.
 1. I found the compiler wasn't hitting the cyclic preload problems and instead fixed a bunch of other little things